Team members

 Conservation biologist – Université d’Antananarivo.

 Kava is an aspiring Malagasy conservation researcher.
-He highly interested in the conservation and habitat use of non-volant Malagasy mammals in forest ecosystems.
-He likes interacting with other researchers, both Malagasy and foreigners, which have broadened his perspectives in research, applied science, and importance of local community.
+He is highly interested in the conservation and habitat use of non-volant Malagasy mammals in forest ecosystems.
+He likes interacting with other researchers, both Malagasy and foreigners, which has broadened his perspectives in research, applied science, and the importance of the local community.
 Currently, he is also coordinating the Razafindratsima Lab Field Research Program.

 Direct contact